yunji0387/COMP3040-A3/README.md

 ## Endpoints:

- 1. Browse bus schedule by bus stop and date
+ 1. Browse bus schedule by bus stop number and the current date

  2. Browse list of bus number(differnt route bus) by bus stop